2020Vis13079846/arissploit/README.md

 # About Arissploit Framework

-    INFO: Arissploit Framework is a simple framework designed to master penetration testing tools.
+    Arissploit Framework is a simple framework designed to master penetration testing tools.
 Arissploit Framework offers simple structure, basic CLI, and useful features for learning and developing penetration testing tools.